chanioxaris/devops-docker-mooc/Part1.md

 The Dockerfile is located [here](Part1/1.6/Dockerfile)

-The base Dockerfile uses the `./start.sh` script as entry point, so we have to add a CMD command on our own Dockerfile with the necessary arguments to start a clock.
+The base Dockerfile uses the `./start.sh` script as entry point, so we have to add a `CMD` command on our own Dockerfile with the necessary arguments to start a clock.

-Build a new image from our Dockerfile and tag it as `docker-clock`.
+Build a new image from the Dockerfile and tag it as `docker-clock`.

 `$ docker build -t docker-clock .`